Go directly to product information

 depeperwinkel

-The Cambodian red Kampot pepper is visibly derived from the ripe, red fruit.
-In terms of pungency, it is comparable to the black variety, but it is somewhat sweeter.
-The pepper contains flavor and scent notes of flowers, eucalyptus and mint.
+The Cambodian Red Kampot pepper is visibly derived from the ripe, red fruit.
+In terms of sharpness, it is comparable to the black variety, but it is somewhat sweeter. pepper contains taste and scent notes of flowers, eucalyptus and mint.

-The Kampot pepper, which is called Mrech Kampot in Khmer, is named after Kampot, a place and region in the south of Cambodia.
-The peppers come from small-leaved pepper plants of the Piper variety Lampong or large-leaved plants of the Kamchay variety.
+The Kampotpepper, which is called Mrech Kampot in Khmer, is named after Kampot, a place and region in southern Cambodia.
+The peppers come from small-leaved pepperplants of the Piper variety Lampong or large-leaved plants of the Kamchay variety.

-Other peppers of the Lampong type are the Muntok pepper from the Indonesian Bangka and Sarawak pepper from Borneo.
-Lampong peppers carry somewhat smaller berries than most pepper types, often different sizes mixed together.
+Other peppers of the Lampong type are the Muntok pepper from Indonesian Bangka and Sarawak pepper from Borneo.
+Lampongpeppers bear somewhat smaller berries than most peppertypes, often different sizes mixed together.

-The red Kampot pepper is given four months to mature after the green peppers are picked, making them sweeter and beautifully coloured.
+The red Kampot pepper is given four months to mature after the green peppers are picked.
+This makes them sweeter and beautifully colored.

-Kampot pepper is called the world's best pepper, a reputation built on the Indochinese era, when Cambodian pepper was the first choice of any self-respecting French restaurant.
-Kampot is included in the 'Ark of Taste'.
+Kampot pepper is called the world's best pepper named, a reputation built up during the Indochinese period, when the Cambodian pepper The first choice for any self-respecting French restaurant.
+Kampot is included in the "Ark of Taste."

-Our Kampot peppers come from one of the many family businesses with a pepper plantation.
-These are from farmers who, after the fall of the Khmer Rouge and the withdrawal of the Vietnamese, started growing pepper again instead of rice.
-Because the Khmer Rouge had focused all its arrows on growing rice, the cultivation of pepper in Cambodia was virtually lost.
+Our Kampot peppers come from one of the many family businesses with a pepperplantation.
+These are from farmers who returned to their fields after the fall of the Khmer Rouge and the withdrawal of the Vietnamese. pepper started growing rice instead of rice.
+Because the Khmer Rouge focused all its efforts on rice cultivation, the cultivation of pepper virtually lost in Cambodia.

-The pepper is cultivated there in an age-old way.
-The land is still irrigated in the traditional way, without the use of pesticides.
-For the fertilization of the land, only natural raw materials of plants and crayfish are used, which are found on a large scale on the many rice paddies in the area.
+The pepper Farming is done in a centuries-old manner.
+The land is still irrigated traditionally, without the use of pesticides.
+Only natural plant materials and crayfish, which are abundant in the many rice paddies in the area, are used for fertilizing the land.

 Developments

-In addition to the protected Kampot pepper IPG, the European market has recently seen more and more peppers offered that come from this region, but outside the quality control of the Kampot Pepper Association.
+Next to the protected Kampotpepper IPG has been seen more and more on the European market in recent times pepper offered that does come from this region, but outside the quality control of the Kampot Pepper Association.

 Usage

-Red Kampot pepper is somewhere between black and white pepper.
-This makes the pepper suitable for all kinds of sauces, tomato dishes, white and red meat, sardines, anchovies, soups and vegetable dishes.
+Red Kampotpepper is somewhere between black and white pepper.
+That makes the pepper suitable for all types of sauces, tomato dishes, white and red meat, sardines, anchovies, soups and vegetable dishes.

-The pepper is a delight in sweet preparations, from chocolate desserts and jams to red fruit desserts.
+The pepper is a delight with sweet preparations, chocolate desserts and jams and red fruit desserts.

 Features: